abilian/lab.abilian.com/docs/Tech/Python/Tooling/Documenting a Python API.md

 - **NumPy Style**: Ideal for scientific, data analysis, and machine learning libraries.
 - **reST Style**: Suitable for projects requiring detailed Sphinx-based documentation.

-By combining well-written docstrings with tools like Sphinx or MkDocs, you can create professional, maintainable documentation for your Python projects.